isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-paint-from-brick/index.md

 tag=p-policy-20)and Eye goggles - Dust coat and hand gloves - Boots and Empty bucket **Procedure** - Wear protective gear (dust coat, facemask, boots, gloves, and goggles) for personal protection - Clean the brick surface with a broom or blow off the dust to remove debris and dust particles - Dilute Trisodium phosphate sufficiently using warm water in a bucket follow manufacturers instruction - Dip thepaintbrush or a roller in TSP solution and apply over the brick surface - Repeat the steps above until the entire surface is well stained - Leave the surface to cure for 6 to 12 minutes - Using a paint scraper, scoop the paint from the surface gently - Repeat the previous step until the paint is completely removed - Wash the brick with soapy detergent to remove traces of TSP - Rinse the surface with clean water and leave it to dry NB: Trisodium phosphate emits poisonous fumes and therefore, special care should be put into place to prevent intoxication inhaling TSP may chock your respiratory system.

-> See Also: > Rust Remover for Concrete

 ###  Method 2: Using Paint Stripper or Thinner